dhinojosa/nix-sandbox-reproducible-builds/README.md

 ### Demo 6: Compile Derivation Phase

 1. Navigate to the _derivation-phase_ directory.
-2. Examine the `simple.c` file containing a basic C program.
+2. Examine the `simple.c.c` file containing a basic C program.
-3. Review `simple.nix` which defines the build process using `mkDerivation`.
+3. Review `simple.nix`, which defines the build process using `mkDerivation`.
 4. Run the build script:
    ```shell
    $ cd derivation-phase